 Figure 1 | Share of all jobs in Ontario (1987-2017) by industry groups*

-The yellow line illustrates the rise of knowledge-based jobs, which are spread throughout many traditional sectors and occupations, but largely captured under the professional, scientific, and technical services industry group.² These jobs represent a growing, but a still relatively small, portion of all jobs—6 per cent in 2017.
+The yellow line illustrates the rise of knowledge-based jobs, which are spread throughout many traditional sectors and occupations, but largely captured under the professional, scientific, and technical services industry group.² These jobs represent a growing portion of all jobs—9 per cent in 2017.

-The green line shows an underreported fact: more than one in four jobs in Ontario (26 per cent) are in the public and social services, namely education services, health care and social assistance, and public administration.
+The green line shows an underreported fact: almost one in four jobs in Ontario (24 per cent) are in the public and social services, namely education services, health care and social assistance, and public administration.
 Most of these services are provided by governments and public institutions, as well as not-for-profit and charitable organizations.
-The 5 per cent increase in the share of jobs in this sector is concentrated in health care and social assistance.
-Contrary to political rhetoric, the share of public administration jobs—5.5 per cent—has remained steady since 1987.
+The 4 per cent increase in the share of jobs in this sector is concentrated in health care and social assistance.
+Contrary to political rhetoric, the share of public administration jobs—5 per cent—has remained steady since 1987.

 Figure 2 | Average wages by industry group, Ontario 2016